 I didn’t want anyone to know my project had failed, so I hid it.
 Every time someone came over and wanted to see the bathroom, I would make sure I was first to walk in so I could stand on top of the rug and make sure it didn’t shift and expose my mistake.

-And so, I will be bold enough to say, I don’t recommend painting floor tile.
-At least not with chalk paint and polyacrylic sealer.
+And so, if you are wondering “can you paint floor tiles?” – I will be bold enough to say, I don’t recommend painting floor tile.
+At least not with chalk paint and polyacrylic sealer the way I did.

-I do plan on repairing ours by sanding down the damage, touching up the paint and resealing the entire bathroom with 3 more coats of polyacrylic.
+I do plan on repairing our painted bathroom floors by sanding down the damage, touching up the paint and resealing the entire bathroom with 3 more coats of polyacrylic.
 Hopefully it works out ok in the long run because I love the look of paint on tile floor!

 Do any of you have a DIY failure or project that didn’t turn out how you’d hoped?
 I can’t be the only one!